danielgilroy/TerminalChat/README.md

     ./chatserver
     ./chatserver <port_number>

-The first time the chat server is launched, a main-admin acount with the username "*admin*" will be created.
+The first time the chat server is launched, a main-admin account with the username "*admin*" will be created.
 Simply enter the desired password twice and it will register the admin account in the local database.
 The local database is stored as a SQLite database named "*users.db*" and can be deleted at anytime to clear all the registered usernames and passwords.

 >## Chat Client